Optimize Windows Subsystem for Android Resource Usage

 Windows Subsystem for Android (WSA) creates a virtual machine that provides the environment to install and run Android applications as natively installed on Windows.

 After you install WSA on Windows, every time you start an Android app, the app will request to spin a virtual machine, which can add extra delay.
-By default, WSA sets its resource consumption to “As needed” or on-demand so that your machine doesn’t always consume resources when the Android subsystem isn’t being used.
+By default, WSA sets its resource consumption to “As needed” or on-demand so your machine doesn’t always consume resources when the Android subsystem isn’t being used.

 If you typically run Android apps and have a machine with more than enough resources, you set this feature to always run in the background so that apps can start quickly.